XJ-LI/XJ-LI.github.io/index.md

 ---
 # About Me

-I am a fifth-year Ph.D. candidate at Emory University's Department of Mathematics.
-My advisor is Lars Ruthotto.
+I am a postdoc fellow at Oden Institute, University of Texas at Austin.
+I work under the supervision of Dr. Krishna Kumar.
 My current research involves using deep learning based methods for PDE and optimal control related mathematical problems.
-I received my B.S. from Xiamen University in China.
+I received my B.S. from Xiamen University in China and Ph.D. from Emory University.

 <!--